Todd Hunter (bishop)

 Todd Dean Hunter (born 1956) is an American author, church planter, and bishop in the Anglican Church in North America (ACNA).
-He was the founding pastor of Holy Trinity Anglican Church in Costa Mesa, California (2009–2019).
+He is the founding diocesan bishop of The Diocese of Churches for the Sake of Others.
+In 2021, Hunter founded the Center for Formation, Justice and Peace, an interdenominational community that seeks to develop the Christlike character necessary to activate justice, leading to a life of deep peace for all people.

 Prior to being received into Anglicanism in 2009, Hunter was a leader in the charismatic Vineyard movement.
 He has also been affiliated with a number of evangelical movements and organizations during his career, including the Jesus Movement, Calvary Chapel, and Alpha.

-Hunter is the author of Christianity Beyond Belief: Following Jesus for the Sake of Others, Giving Church Another Chance, The Outsider Interviews, The Accidental Anglican, Our Favorite Sins, Our Character at Work, and Deep Peace.
+Hunter is the author of Christianity Beyond Belief: Following Jesus for the Sake of Others, Giving Church Another Chance, The Outsider Interviews, The Accidental Anglican, Our Favorite Sins, Our Character at Work, Deep Peace and What Jesus Intended.

 Early career and the Vineyard

 Hunter was converted to Christianity in 1976 as part of the Jesus Movement.
 He completed his B.S. in business administration from Cal Poly Pomona and in 1979 moved to Wheeling, West Virginia, with his wife, Debbie Hunter, to plant a Calvary Chapel-affiliated church.

 The Wheeling church later became affiliated with the Vineyard, and Hunter was hired by John Wimber in 1987 as a Senior Associate pastor at Anaheim Vineyard Christian Fellowship and to help start the Association of Vineyard Churches.
 In 1991, Hunter moved to Virginia Beach, to oversee Vineyard churches in the Southeast.
 While there, he completed an M.A. in Biblical studies at Regent University.
 He returned to Southern California in 1994 as national coordinator of the Vineyard, and after Wimber's death in 1997, served for four years as president of the Vineyard.